suwebdev/wats-3020-node-1/README.md

 let n = 3
 typeof n  //returns "number"
 ```
+There are 7 types in JavaScript
+* **number** which includes **integer** (no decimal places) and **floating-point** (decimal places)
+* **string** which are used for text and you can picture of strings as a string of characters
+* **boolean** which hold values of **true** or **false**
+* **null** which can hold a single value of **null**
+* **undefined** which holds a single value of **undefined**

+Null and Undefined are differentiated in the fact that **null** is a value that you must assign to a variable, whereas **undefined** is the default value of a variable for which you don't assign anything.

+## Object vs Primitive Types
+The types associated with numbers, strings, booleans, null, undefined types as discussed above are referred to as **primitive**.
+We'll be learning about Object in a future module.
+Objects can encapsulate (contain) primitive values.
+The main difference between primitive and object types from a programming point of view is that primitives are **immutable**.
+For example if if I have a string decalred as `let s = "hello"`, I can't change the "e" to an "a" in "hello".
+I can create a new string `s = "hallo"`, but I can't do something like `s[0] = "a"`.
+That is I can't go into the contents of the string and change it.
+Objects are mutable.
+If I have an object `let obj = {a:1}` I can change the value of a in the object like this: `obj.a = 2`.
+In JavaScript there are "wrapper" objects for the primitive types: String, Number, Boolean which provide some functionality.
+Notice that the object wrapper names are capitalized.
+This is a common convention to refer to primitive types with lower case names and object types with upper case names.
+In this module, we're working with primitives to understand the types of data they can hold, and we'll look at some methods provided by some of the wrapper object types.

 ## String methods
-We're not writing functions and objects in this assignment, but we're using them in the form of object methods.
-There are many [string functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String).
+We're not writing functions and objects in this assignment, but we're using them in the form of type  **methods**.
+The term **method** is sometimes used interchangeably with **function**.
+There are many [string methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String).
 In this assignment you'll use the `indexOf` function to determine if a string contains a substring.
 This function is called as follows:
 ```JavaScript
 let s = "string"
 s.indexOf("s")
 ```
-The call to indexOf above would return the value `0` because the letter `s` is found in the 0th position.
+The call to `indexOf` above would return the value `0` because the letter `s` is found in the 0th position.
 Counting starts at 0.

 ```JavaScript
 let s = "string"